simonamtoft/warcraft-major-character-analysis/README.md

 We can also compute sentiments for character quotes and wowhead user comments, and perform time-series analysis, which is done in `Sentiment Analysis.ipynb`.

+Every part of the network analysis is done in the `Graph Analysis.ipynb` notebook.

 ## References
 - [Extracting the multiscale backbone of complex weighted networks](https://www.pnas.org/content/pnas/106/16/6483.full.pdf)